Navigation

 Eligibility: vulnerable students

-• receiving Income Support (IS), or Universal Credit (UC) because they are financially supporting themselves or financially supporting themselves and someone who is dependent on them and living with them such as a child or partner
+• Receiving income support (IS), or Universal Credit (UC) because they are financially supporting themselves or financially supporting themselves and someone who is dependent on them and living with them such as a child or partner.

-Eligibility: discretionary bursaries
+Eligibility: discretionary business

-• Receiving Free School Meals
+• Receiving Free School Meals.

 Evidence must be attached to all applications except those receiving Free School Meals as this can be verified on the school system.